 Sentences with the word kimochi:

-I hope you enjoyed it, I had to write this article twice because the first time it gave an error and didn't save.
-So thank you very much for sharing.
-We recommend reading other articles related to sentiment below:
+I hope you enjoyed it, I had to write this article twice because the first time it gave an error and didn’t save.
+That’s why I am very grateful for the sharing.
+We recommend reading other related articles about feelings below: